What is Bluetooth?

 Photo by 200degrees on Pixabay

 Is there anything worse than a cable?
-If you’ve ever plugged in a computer and half a dozen peripherals, a digital TV, and a DVD player, or if you’ve installed your phone extensions around the house, you would know how difficult all those cables can be.
+If you’ve ever plugged in a computer and half a dozen peripherals, a digital TV, and a DVD player, or installed your phone extensions around the house, you would know how difficult all those cables can be.

 Will Bluetooth connect the electronic world in the same way?
 Let’s take a closer look!